Smattr/clink/README.md

 ## Legal

 Play nice.
 If you want to do something big or something commercial with this code, please ask.
 Chances are I'll say yes.
-If you want to hack to hack on this for fun or personal use, go ahead.
+If you want to hack on this for fun or personal use, go ahead.